doruirimescu/decision-making/README.md

 * **Model:** Defines the object of decision making (apartment, interview candidate, etc)
 * **Parameter:** Describes the object of decision making (cost, color, year).
 Each parameter describes a value and computes a score (0-100).
 The score represents the parameter's normalized value.
-Note: the numerical values are stored in ParameterValues which are stored in DataPoints
+Note: the numerical values are stored in ParameterDatas which are stored in DataPoints.
+Parameters only description and computation.
 * **Normalizer:** A function that transforms a parameter value into a score.
 Ex. an apartment buyer could consider only apartments built after the 1960s.
 The simplest normalizer would be a step, which scores all years before 1960 to 0, and all years after 1960 to 100.
 A more complex one could be